-The Local Government Act 2020 prohibits a delegate from exercising any delegated power, or discharging any function or duty where they have a conflict of interest.
-Further, a delegate who has a conflict of interest in relation to a delegated power, function or duty must inform the Chief Executive Officer of that conflict in writing as soon as they become aware of it.

-Delegates must ensure that they are fully aware of what constitutes a conflict of interest as defined in the Local Government Act 2020 and their obligations in relation to such conflicts.
+- a) Local Government Act 2020 prohibits a delegate from exercising any delegated power, or discharging any function or duty where they have a conflict of interest.
+Further, a delegate who has a conflict of interest in relation to a delegated power, function or duty must inform the Chief Executive Officer of that conflict in writing as soon as they become aware of it. - b) Delegates must ensure that they are fully aware of what constitutes a conflict of interest as defined in the Local Government Act 2020 and their obligations in relation to such conflicts.

-Responsibility of Delegates
+5.6 Responsibility of Delegates

-When exercising delegated authority the delegate shall use their best judgement to ensure compliance with each and all of the requirements of this Policy.
+a) When exercising delegated authority the delegate shall use their best judgement to ensure compliance with each and all of the requirements of this Policy.
 Should a Council Officer fail to perform their duties and functions in accordance with the limitations set in their delegated authority, Councils internal disciplinary procedures will be enacted.

-6. Documentation and Transparency
+5.7 Documentation and Transparency

-It is important that decisions and actions taken under delegations be properly documented and transparent in nature.
-If delegations were not in place, the exercise of functions, powers and duties of the Council would be recorded in the Minutes of Council meetings.

-It is possible that decisions taken under delegation will be reviewed in other spheres (eg: internal or management review, Council review, Ombudsman, Victorian Civil and Administrative Tribunal, Magistrates (or higher) Court), therefore a proper record of delegated action must be kept to ensure that the decision or action can be substantiated at a later date.

-These decisions will be documented as part of Councils standard record keeping practices, within the applicable Council system being utilised.
-This may include, but is not limited to:
+- a) It is important that decisions and actions taken under delegations be properly documented and transparent in nature.
+If delegations were not in place, the exercise of functions, powers and duties of the Council would be recorded in the Minutes of Council meetings. - b) It is possible that decisions taken under delegation will be reviewed in other spheres (eg: internal or management review, Council review, Ombudsman, Victorian Civil and Administrative Tribunal, Magistrates (or higher) Court, therefore a proper record of delegated action must be kept to ensure that the decision or action can be substantiated at a later date. - c) These decisions will be documented as part of Councils standard record keeping practices, within the applicable Council system being utilised.
+This may include, but is not limited to: - Content Manager - Pathway

-Content Manager

-- Content Mar

-Dethway

-- Pathway

 - Docs Assembler

 - Docs On Tap

 - CAMMS

 - Reliansys

-The detail and method of recording will depend on the nature of the power, duty or function.
+- d) The detail and method of recording will depend on the nature of the power, duty or function.
 However, the need for proper documentation should be uppermost in the minds of all delegates.

-Regular reports are provided to the Council in relation to the exercising of the delegations in relation to the awarding of contracts.
+- e) Regular reports are provided to the Council in relation to the exercising of the delegations in relation to the awarding of contracts.

-RELATED POLICIES AND DIRECTIVES
+6. RELATED POLICIES